scriptcs-contrib/scriptcs-rebus/README.md

 Receiving messages is similar to MSMQ and RabbitMQ.

-To use the Azure Service Bus option you are required to create an Azure Service Bus yourself. scriptCs.rebus will create the queue.
+To use the Azure Service Bus option you are required to create an Azure Service Bus in the Azure management portal yourself. scriptCs.rebus will create the queue.

 ## Basic Usage from Script
 The examples from above apply to scripts.
 Put the send and receive code into two `.csx` files, lets call them `send.csx` and `receive.csx`, and execute them by typing the following from a command prompt: